 Mines Venture Fund primarily invests in seed stage deep tech startups within sectors such as mining, critical minerals, space engineering, and chemical and bioengineering.
 The fund looks for companies that can leverage breakthrough research and innovation to create market-ready solutions.

-How can I apply or pitch to Mines Venture Fund?
+How can I pitch to Mines Venture Fund?

 Founders can submit their pitch through the fund's website via the Pitch Us Form.
-It is advisable to include detailed information about the startup's technology, market potential, and team background.
+It is recommended to include a clear overview of the business model, market opportunity, and how the startup aligns with the fund's focus areas.

-What makes Mines Venture Fund different from other venture capital firms?
+What makes Mines Venture Fund different from other investors?

 What is the geographic scope of Mines Venture Fund?

-Mines Venture Fund focuses exclusively on North American startups, allowing them to leverage local resources and networks effectively.
+Mines Venture Fund focuses on North American startups, allowing it to tap into a rich pool of innovation and research within the region.

 What is the typical check size for investments?

-While specific check sizes are not disclosed, Mines Venture Fund operates at the seed stage, indicating that investments are likely to be in the early funding rounds of startups.
+While specific check sizes are not disclosed, Mines Venture Fund operates as a seed stage fund, indicating that investments are typically aligned with early-stage funding requirements.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.